 Meet the Team

-Philip Hosmer, Executive Director
+Philip Hosmer, Founder and Executive Director

 Since my earliest memory, I have always been drawn to and nourished by the outdoors.
 My father instilled in me an appreciation of the simple joys that our world offers us.
 The sound of leaves underfoot in autumn, the warmth of the sun on a cold winter day, the scent of pine trees in the morning, and the mist from a moving creek against your face on a summer afternoon.
 These elemental pleasures, scientific research shows, are vital components of our physical and mental health.
 But society has veered sharply away from being outdoors.
 The average adult spends 93 percent of their time indoors, where they are looking at a computer or TV screen for 10 hours and checking their phone 80 times.
 It is my mission to bring the healing, restorative properties of the natural world into the lives of others through Nature Worx.
 I formed this organization drawing on my experience leading several other not-for-profit organizations focused on family support and outdoor recreation.
 I am excited by the team of professionals we have assembled, and by the positive impact we are making in peoples’ lives.